 While the applications are similar, there are many differences between custom metal forgings and castings.
-Generally, the overall quality of forgings is superior to castings.
+Custom metal forgings are generally superior to custom castings because of their durability and affordability.
 Other differences include:

-- Cost: Parts produced through the casting process frequently have defects.
+- Cost: Parts produced through the casting process are more likely to contain defects.
 The high temperatures used in our forging techniques make more reliable parts and have far fewer deficiencies.
 Further, custom castings require extensive quality control and expensive inspection processes.
-However, forgings are built without this added cost.

-- Fewer defects: The high-pressure close die forging process we employ refines defects from cast ingots.
-The casting process does not use the same grain flow process and the risk of defects is greater.
-The casting method cannot always avoid the creation of metallurgical blemishes and surface flaws.
+- Fewer defects: The casting method cannot always avoid the creation of metallurgical blemishes and surface flaws.
 The excellent quality of forgings ensures you will not have to replace or fix your parts year after year.

 Why Choose Metal Forgings Suppliers in the U.S?